OpenAPI

 }

 Open your browser and navigate to http://localhost:3000/ui (opens in a new tab).
-You should see the Swagger UI with three API endpoints:
+You should see the Scalar UI with three API endpoints in the sidebar:

 You can see the parameters required for API endpoints and try out the different API endpoints.
-In the http://localhost:3000/doc route, you can also view the OpenAPI spec in JSON format.
+In the http://localhost:3000/doc route, you can also view the OpenAPI document in JSON format.

-The request and response content schemas of the OpenAPI spec are inline:
+The request and response content schemas of the OpenAPI document are inline:

 "components": {